mrbhawnish/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 You might prepare by writing down your own answers before hand.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.
+    I have created many classes, thus used "abstraction" in that sense.
+I have implemented "encapsulation" by binding all code and data together i.e. grouped the fields and methods together into one single class for a single entity.
+    I have also implemented "polymorphism" by having multiple forms of a contructor that can take various parameters resulting in distinct behavior.
+    I have implemented "inheritance" by making use of "extends" keyword thus inheriting all of the methods into the current interface class.
 2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.
+    1- javac <package-name>/*.java     // **Runs the java compiler to create .class files containing the bytecode for each .java file // In
+    2- java cvfe <jar-filename.jar> <package-name.Main> <package-name/*.class>  // **Creates our .jar file archiving all of our .class files in it for easy distribution. c - create a jar file
+    v - generate verbose output for each file f - specific jar output file to be create <jar-filename.jar>
+    e - sets the main class also called the Entry point in this case "<package-name.Main>" 3- java -jar <jar-filename.jar> // Executes our program by launching JVM (Java Virtual Machine), <jar-filename.jar> is our application name.
 3. Explain how Java being a strongly typed language affected you solution.
+    I was able to produce a total of piggybank coins by storing the value as a double data type and this a great advantage of strongly typed language that we have to specify a data type to every variable.
 4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?
+     Classes can inherit from multiple interfaces but only a single abstract class.
+     Abstract classes can contain fields; interfaces should not.
+     Abstract classes can implement methods that get shared across classes and interfaces only give method headers but not the actual implementation.
 ## Instructions

 ### Task 1: Project Set Up